eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

-	Quickly return to the config configuration of the specified worksheet, same as `luckysheetfile[i].config`
+	Quickly return to the config configuration of the specified worksheet, same as `sheetfile[i].config`

 ------------